syivanes/edify/README.md

-# edify
+# Edify
 DigitalCrafts group project #2.
 Platform for students and teachers for staying up to date with the coursework.

-# Edify

 # Overview
 DigitalCrafts group project #2.
 Live learning management system for connecting students and teachers in an immersive software learning environment.